stencila/hub/desktop/README.md

 ## Stencila Desktop on Stencila Hub

 Stencila Desktop is our prototype of an office suite for reproducible research.
-It builds on top of Texture by adding reproducible elements like code cells, reproducible figures, and spreadsheets.
+It features a word processor built on top of Texture (adding reproducible elements like code cells, and reproducible figures), and a spreadsheet that can connect to R and Python sessions host on the Hub.
 This sub-folder provides a deployment of Stencila Desktop as a microservice within Stencila Hub.

 ### Run locally